Personal Progress Tutors

 • Support students, one-to-one and in groups

-In addition to your Personal Progress Tutor, all students can be referred to a confidential counselling service if necessary.
+In addition to your Personal Progress Tutor, all students can be referred to a free, confidential counselling service if necessary.
+There are also a number of trained Mental Health First Aiders onsite at all times.

 Student Finance Team

 Students aged 19 or under may be able to apply for financial assistance, dependent on your circumstances.
-Available support includes our Student Finance Bursary Scheme and Free Meals schemes, open to those with a low family income; and Special Bursaries, open to students who are either: in, or have just left, council care (i.e. cared for by social services); or are currently claiming benefits in their own name.
+Available support includes our Student Finance Bursary Scheme and Free Meals schemes, open to those with a low family income; and Special Bursaries, open to students who are either: in, or have just left, council care (i.e. cared for by social services) or are currently claiming benefits in their own name.
+For more information, see the Student Finance page.

 Links with Birmingham Social Services